-I lived in West Africa for a number of years (and was born in Ghana!) and have conducted research in a variety of countries across sub-Saharan Africa and South-East Asia including Ghana, Kenya, Swaziland and Pakistan.
+I lived in West Africa for a number of years (and was born in Ghana) and have conducted research in a variety of countries across sub-Saharan Africa and South-East Asia including Ghana, Sierra Leone, Kenya, Swaziland and Pakistan.

 I currently teach a variety of sessions on the Population Studies Group's MScs (Demography and Health; Reproductive and Sexual Health Research) and I am involved in a variety of modules for Global Health Policy (by Distance Learning).

 I give a range of external lectures at institutions including the Nuffield Institute for Health, Leeds; UCL; Oxford and other European universities.

-I have supervised nine doctoral students who have successfully completed, and currently supervise another who is writing up, who have/are examining a range of reproductive health and policy issues (including abortion, domestic violence, maternal health policy, HIV/RH integration, NGO contracting and the framing of health financing policies, Ebola-epidemic responses) in Ghana, Sierra Leone, Kenya, Swaziland, Indonesia, Malaysia, Pakistan and Ecuador.
+I have supervised ten doctoral students who have successfully completed, and currently supervise another four, who have/are examining a range of reproductive health and policy issues (including abortion, domestic violence, maternal health policy, HIV/RH integration, NGO contracting and the framing of health financing policies, Ebola-epidemic responses) in Ghana, Sierra Leone, Kenya, Swaziland, Indonesia, Malaysia, Pakistan and Ecuador.

 I have little space to accept new students, but I welcome expressions of interest from doctoral students wanting to work on issues of climate, population and health, outbreak-response or cross-sector systems/services integration.